ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 This example query shows how to attach a table stored at a URL and configure the remote storage within the query.
-The web storage is not configured in the ClickHouse configuration files; all the settings are in the ATTACH query.
+The web storage is not configured in the ClickHouse configuration files; all the settings are in the CREATE/ATTACH query.

 ```sql
 ATTACH TABLE uk_price_paid UUID 'cf712b4f-2ca8-435c-ac23-c4393efe52f7'